cf73/idisaved2/content/collections/pages/theosophical-society-in-america-identity.md

         content:
           -
             type: text
             text: "In 2005 Tom did a branding project for an organization called the Theosophical Society of America—the TSA for short.
-Briefly speaking, the TSA studies perennial wisdom from a modern, secular perspective.\_\_"
+Briefly speaking, the TSA studies perennial wisdom from a modern, secular perspective.\_\_Its mission is to encourage open-minded inquiry into world religions, philosophy, science, and the arts in order to understand the wisdom of the ages, respect the unity of all life, and help people explore spiritual self-transformation."
     type: text
     enabled: true
   -